carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 - "There are two opportunities to connect synchronously each month - a co-working session and a general meeting."
 ---

-## Asynchronous communications

-Because we are a globally distributed group, the vast majority of our work is done asynchronously.
-There are three primary asynchronous communication channels shared across the Maintainer team.

-### GitHub
-- RFC repo

-### Slack

-### TopicBox

 ## Synchronous communications

-In addition to the communication channels just described, there are two opportunities to connect with the overall Maintainer team each month.
+There are two opportunities to connect with the overall Maintainer team each month.

 ### Maintainer meetings